pyrogn/tic-tac-toe/README.md

 1. It uses `ConversationHandler` for all messages
 2. For singleplayer it is easier, because bot always reacts to user, and there is a path from `start_multichoice` to `wanna_play` in ConversationHandler
 3. But for multiplayer you have to receive update from 1 user and update something (message with inline keyboard) for 2 users.
+So we need shared structures that defined in `multiplayer.py`.
 Workflow becomes more complicated and a bit hacky.
    1. To connect users you put them in the queue.
    2. If two users are in the queue, you create a pair and a new game.
 Messages are updated for two users.
-   3. On some update edit messages for two users.
+   3. On any update you edit messages for two users.
-   4. From beginning until the game result bot edits the same message to create an impression of animation, even in different stages (select game, select mark, game start, game result).
+   4. From beginning until the game ends bot edits the same message to create an impression of animation, even in different stages (select game, select mark, game start, game result).
+4. Bot will edit message with current running game if you decide to start abruptly a new game using command `/start`, dropping the old one.
+This way chat is cleaner and less ways to screw things up.

 ## How to run